ropagr/VS-AudioResample/README.md

 # VapourSynth-AudioResample
-This is an audio sample rate and sample type converter for VapourSynth utilizing [libsamplerate](https://github.com/libsndfile/libsamplerate)
+This is an audio sample rate and sample type converter for VapourSynth utilizing [libsamplerate](https://github.com/libsndfile/libsamplerate).\
+\
+Caveat: be aware that the last audio sample may be muted after resampling (i.e. changing the sample rate); see the warning below

 ## Usage
 ```python